River Great Ouse: The Railway Age

 Denver sluice was reconstructed in 1834, after the Eau Brink Cut had been completed.
 Sir John Rennie designed the new structure, which incorporated a tidal lock with four sets of gates, enabling it to be used at most states of the tide.
 Sir Thomas Cullam, who had inherited a part share of the upper river, invested large amounts of his own money in rebuilding the locks, sluices and staunches in the 1830s and 1840s.
-The South Level Drainage and Navigation Act of 1827 created Commissioners who dredged the river from Hermitage Lock to Littleport bridge, and also dredged several of its tributaries.
+The Bedford Level Act 1827 (53 Geo.
+3. c. ccxiv) created commissioners who dredged the river from Hermitage Lock to Littleport bridge, and also dredged several of its tributaries.
 They constructed a new cut near Ely to bypass a long meander near Padnall Fen and Burnt Fen, but although the works cost £70,000, they were too late to return the navigation to prosperity.
 Railways arrived in the area rapidly after 1845, reaching Cambridge, Ely, Huntingdon, King's Lynn, St Ives, St Neots and Tempsford by 1850.
 The river below King's Lynn was improved by the construction of the 2 mi Marsh Cut and the building of training walls beyond that to constrain the channel, but the railways were welcomed by the Bedford Levels Corporation, for whom navigation interfered with drainage, and by King's Lynn Corporation, who did not want to be superseded by other towns with railway interchange facilities.

 A large interchange dock was built at Ely, to facilitate the distribution of agricultural produce from the local region to wider markets.
 In addition, coal for several isolated pumping stations was transferred to boats for the final part of the journey, rather than it coming all the way from King's Lynn.
 Decline on most of the river was rapid, with tolls halving between 1855 and 1862.
-Flooding in 1875 was blamed on the poor state of the navigation, and it was recommended that it should be abandoned, but there was no funds to obtain an Act of Parliament to create a Drainage Authority.
-The navigation was declared to be derelict by three County Councils soon afterwards.
-It was then bought by the Ouse River Canal and Steam Navigation Ltd, who wanted to link Bedford to the Grand Junction Canal, but they failed to obtain their Act of Parliament.
+Flooding in 1875 was blamed on the poor state of the navigation, and it was recommended that it should be abandoned, but there was no funds to obtain an act of Parliament to create a drainage authority.
+The navigation was declared to be derelict by three county councils soon afterwards.
+It was then bought by the Ouse River Canal and Steam Navigation Ltd, who wanted to link Bedford to the Grand Junction Canal, but they failed to obtain their act of Parliament.
 A stockbroker called L. T. Simpson bought it in 1893, and spent some £21,000 over the next four years in restoring it.
-He created the Ouse Transport Company, running a fleet of tugs and lighters, and then attempted to get approval for new tolls, but was opposed by Bedfordshire and Huntingdonshire County Councils.
-Protracted legal battles followed, with Simpson nailing the lock gates together, and the County Councils declaring that the river was a public highway.
-The 'Godmanchester' case eventually reached the House of Lords in 1904, who allowed Simpson to close the locks.
+He created the Ouse Transport Company, running a fleet of tugs and lighters, and then attempted to get approval for new tolls, but was opposed by Bedfordshire and Huntingdonshire county councils.
+Protracted legal battles followed, with Simpson nailing the lock gates together, and the county councils declaring that the river was a public highway.
+The case, Simpson v Godmanchester Corporation, eventually reached the House of Lords in 1904, who allowed Simpson to close the locks.